Geometric Bijections Between Spanning Trees and Break Divisors: Geometric Bijections

-{\bf Remark.} The above two classes of objects have dual versions in which we replace ``cycles'' with ``cocycles'', and our results have corresponding dual counterparts.
-In particular, given an acyclic cycle orientation configuration $\mathfrak{C}$ and an acyclic cocycle orientation $\mathfrak{K}$, one can define $(\mathfrak{C},\mathfrak{K})$-faithful orientations, generalizing Backman's cycle-cocycle minimal orientations.
+{\bf Remark.} The notions considered in this section have their dual versions in which we replace ``cycles'' with ``{\em cocycles}'' (also known as minimal cuts or bonds in other literature).
+Namely, we have $\mathfrak{C}^*$-compatible orientations with respect to a cocycle orientation configuration $\mathfrak{C}^*$ and the Lawrence ideal associated to the cocycle lattice, and our results have corresponding dual counterparts.
+In particular, given a geometric cycle orientation configuration $\mathfrak{C}$ and a geometric cocycle orientation configuration $\mathfrak{C}^*$, we say an orientation is {\em $(\mathfrak{C},\mathfrak{C}^*)$-compatible} if each directed (co)cycle is oriented as in $\mathfrak{C}$ (resp. $\mathfrak{C}^*$), this generalizes Backman's notion of cycle-cocycle minimal orientations.